 1. UPSC CSE Aspirants

 UPSC Civil Services aspirants should consider the UPSC EPFO APFC exam as a viable option.
-Given that it’s a direct recruitment for Assistant Commissioner position, similar to the post held after clearing the civil services exam, it presents a comparable career path.
+Given that it’s a direct recruitment for the Assistant Commissioner position, similar to the post held after clearing the civil services exam, it presents a comparable career path.

 However, unlike the civil services exam, the UPSC EPFO APFC recruitment selection process is significantly shorter, involving only a written test and an interview.